xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-instructions/03-Exercise-2-Working-with-the-web-part-property-pane.md

     1. In the command prompt, press CTRL+C to stop the local web server.

-    1. Rebuild and restart the local web server by executing the command gulp serve.
+    1. Rebuild and restart the local web server by executing the command `gulp serve`.

     1. When the SharePoint Workbench loads, add the web part back to the page to see the properties.